 Skiing and snowboarding lessons are available, and equipment rental includes the basics.
-Aside from the skiing and snowboarding, though, Mt.
+While it may not the best place for beginners, Mt.
+Baldy Ski Area does offer beginner lessons.
+Aside from the skiing and snowboarding, Mt.
 Baldy is a popular mountain climbing and snowshoeing destination on every local peak bagger's bucket list, but with just a handful of guest beds in Mt.
-Baldy Village, most visitors go up just for the day.Continue to 8 of 11 below.
+Baldy Village, most visitors go up just for the day.

 Mt.
-Waterman Ski Area
+Waterman Ski Lifts

-Mount Waterman in the San Gabriel Mountains is a lesser known day ski and snowboarding area near Los Angeles, and the skiers who love it hope it stays that way.
+Mount Waterman, in the San Gabriel Mountains, is a lesser-known day ski and snowboarding area near Los Angeles and the skiers who love it hope it stays that way.
 It is actually the closest skiing to LA at just 47 miles from City Hall and was one of the first local areas used for skiing, with the first rope tow installed in 1939.

 If you're planning on skiing Mt.
 Waterman, you should have your own gear or rent it before you drive up as there is no rental available.
 If the lifts are running, there are restrooms, phones, ski patrol, food, and drinks available at the Warming Hut at the top of Chair 1.

 Rim Nordic Ski Area

-Rim Nordic Ski Area offer lessons and rentals for traditional cross-country skiing, ski-skating, and snowshoeing, and in the off-season, the resort is used for mountain bike racing and trail running events.
+They offer lessons and rentals for traditional cross-country skiing, ski-skating, and snowshoeing, and, in the off-season, the resort is used for mountain bike racing and trail running events.

-There is no restaurant on site, but there is a small shop that sells snacks, souvenirs, and cold-weather gear you might have forgotten as well as a snack bar across the street at Snow Valley or restaurants in Running Springs.
-There are a few guest beds in Running...
-Springs, too, but otherwise, the nearest lodging is about 20 minutes away at the west side of Big Bear Lake.Continue to 10 of 11 below.
+There is no restaurant on-site, but there is a small shop that sells snacks, souvenirs, and cold-weather gear you might have forgotten as well as a snack bar across the street at Snow Valley or restaurants in Running Springs.
+There are a few guest beds in Running Springs, too, but otherwise, the nearest lodging is about 20 minutes away at the west side of Big Bear Lake.

 Mt.
 Pinos Nordic Skiing